geoffreyroeder/openhue-cli-mcp/.notes/development_plan.md

       </commands>
       <explanation>
         Create a new branch for development work and push it to your fork.
-        This keeps your main branch clean for syncing with upstream.
+        This keeps your main branch clean for reference purposes.
       </explanation>
     </step>
     <step>